MILGEM project: TF-2000-class destroyer

+The planned eight multi-mission TF2000-class destroyers are able to conduct anti-aircraft warfare (AAW) with SİPER and Sapan surface-to-air missiles; tactical land strikes with Gezgin cruise missiles; ASW with towed array sonar, anti-submarine rockets, and ASW helicopters; and anti-surface warfare (ASuW) with Atmaca missiles.

 Export

 According to a CNN Türk news report on September 27, 2008, the navies of Canada, Pakistan, Bangladesh, Ukraine and a number of South American countries have expressed interest in acquiring MILGEM project warships.
+According to Bloomberg, Turkey is offering a $6 billion defense deal with Saudi Arabia which includes MILGEMs.

 Pakistan

+The Babur-class corvette, also known as the PN MILGEM class, is a class of four heavy corvettes under construction for the Pakistan Navy.
+This class is a subclass of the Turkish MILGEM project.
+The corvette class is heavier and larger than the Turkish Ada-class corvette and are also equipped with a vertical launch system.

 On 5 July 2018, Pakistani military's ISPR announced that a Turkish firm has won the tender to build four MILGEM corvettes for the Pakistan Navy.
 Turkish defence minister, Nurettin Canikli, described the deal as “the largest defense export of Turkey in one agreement.”

 By September 2018, some details have emerged that corvettes for Pakistan Navy will have CODAD propulsion system instead of CODAG, thus increasing the sea endurance from 10 to 15 days.
 Further, the first vessel is planned to be constructed in 54 months and the remaining vessels will be constructed in 60, 66 and 72 months, respectively.

-The s will be one of the most technologically advanced surface platforms of the Pakistan Navy fleet.
+The Babur-class corvettes will be one of the most technologically advanced surface platforms of the Pakistan Navy fleet.
 Keel Laying ceremony of third PN MILGEM-class warship was held.
 The warship will complete in 2024.